Regal fritillary at MPF’s Schwartz Prairie. Photo: Allen Woodliffe

 2020 Breeding Bird Surveys on Missouri Prairie Foundation Properties by the Missouri River Bird Observatory

-2019 Breeding Bird Surveys on 10 MPF Prairies in 2019 by the Missouri River Bird Observatory
+2019 Breeding Bird Surveys on 10 MPF Prairies by the Missouri River Bird Observatory

 2018 Breeding Bird Surveys on Missouri Prairie Foundation Properties by the Missouri River Bird Observatory